DataDog/hiring-engineers/answers.md

 vagrant@ubuntu-xenial:~$
 ```
-6. To exit the VM.
+DO NOT exit the VM, but if you want if you wish to do so
 ```
 press 'CTRL' + 'D'
 ```